-It is possible to have very good hearing for some pitches of sound whilst having difficulty with others.
-This leads to the sensation that sounds are loud enough but lack clarity.
-It is like having a jigsaw puzzle with pieces missing.
-If too many of these pieces are missing it can make listening more difficult or even impossible.
+It is possible to have very good hearing for some pitches of sound while having difficulty with others.
+This leads to the sensation that sounds lack clarity, like a jigsaw puzzle with pieces missing.
+The more pieces of sound there are missing, the harder it becomes to hear.

 If our ability to hear is reduced, some or all of the sounds that other people can hear may become inaudible to us.
 Reduced hearing ability can make it difficult to follow conversations or detect important sounds in the environment.

-For the majority of people the main difficulties that arise from a reduced hearing ability are social.
+For the majority of people the main difficulties that arise from reduced hearing are social.
 For example

-- hearing connects us to each other and this means that our reduction in hearing can impact on the people we communicate with, especially those closest to us.
+- hearing connects us to each other.
+Qur reduction in hearing can impact on the people we communicate with, especially those closest to us.

 This is why, if left unaddressed, reduced hearing can have a real impact on general health and wellbeing.
 For example, someone may begin by finding background noise difficult and start avoiding such situations, which might reduce their opportunities to socialise with family, friends and colleagues.
-This can increase the risk of depression, social isolation and loneliness, which can in turn increase the risk of cognitive decline.
+This increases the risk of depression, social isolation and loneliness, which in turn may increase the risk of cognitive decline.

 Tinnitus is the perception of sound in the absence of sound from the environment.

 It might be described as a 'ringing in the ears' - in fact tinnitus comes from the Latin word for 'ringing'.
-However not everybody with tinnitus experiences a ringing sensation and some people, for example, might experience a buzzing, humming, grinding or another sound.
+However not everybody with tinnitus experiences a ringing sensation.
+Some people, for example, might experience a buzzing, humming or grinding sound.

 The impact of tinnitus varies from person to person.
 For some people it is not bothersome but for others it can have a severe impact on their quality of life.

-If you are experiencing tinnitus you can contact your local hearing care provider for a hearing assessment, advice and support.
+Therefore, if you are experiencing tinnitus, you can contact your local hearing care provider for a hearing assessment, advice and support.